-Algonquin is an Algonquian language spoken in Quebec and Ontario in Canada by about 2,680 people.
+Algonquin is an Algonquian language spoken in Quebec and Ontario in Canada by 1,800 people, according to the 2011 census.
 Algonquin is closely related to Ojibwe and is considered a divergent Ojibwe dialect by many people.
 It also closely related to Odawa, Oji-Cree and Abenaki.

 Some speakers of Algonquin call themselves Anicinàbe ("original people") and their language Anicinâbemowin ("speech of the original people").
 Other Algonquin communities call themselves Omàmiwininiwak ("down-stream men"), and their language Omàmiwininìmowin ("speech of the down-stream men").

 In the southern Nipissing dialect (Anishinàbemiwin), ch is used for [ʧ] and sh for [ʃ]